Skip to Content

 Agia Kyriaki Chrysopolitissa,

 This pretty little church was constructed in the thirteenth century and appears to be guarded by the local cats.
-It’s worth taking a peek inside at the pretty interior but the main event is outside.
+It’s worth taking a peek inside at the pretty interior, but the main event is outside.

 • Address: Pafias Afroditis Street, Kato Paphos

-• Open daily:
+• Open every day

 • Entry is free